kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Container Removal:<br>
 ![image](CCIRemovalSequenceDiagram.jpg)<br>

-Figure 4: Container removal sequence diagram involving cci plugins<br><br>
+Figure 4: Container removal sequence diagram involving CCI plugins<br><br>
 The container removal case is described as a sequence in Fig.4.
 After registering a removal event in the internal container lifecycle, the CCI manager is triggered and invokes the CCI Driver to free any resources takes by the container.
 On